-Enrollment in a program of study abroad that is approved for credit by the University of Hawaiʻi at Hilo may be considered enrollment at the university for purposes of a student applying for financial aid.
+- Study Abroad Enrollment in a program of study abroad that is approved for credit by the University of Hawaiʻi Hilo may be considered enrollment at the university for purposes of a student applying for financial aid.
 Students considering study abroad should contact the Center Global Education and Exchange.

 Family Education Rights and Privacy Act (FERPA)